Binary-Assassin/DevDay24-CTF-Writeups/OSINT/Challenge 1/Readme.md

 Follow Altap Bhai's journey on twitter

-In the most recent post on the account you can see that the person haas to visit a showroom for his car repair If you zoom in you can see the address of the showroom
+In the most recent post on the account you can see that the person had to visit a showroom for his car repair If you zoom in you can see the address of the showroom